Best Focus Apps in 2026

 iA Writer is designed as a focused writing app that 2M users use worldwide.

-Best for Offline Focus
+Best for Offline Focus: reMarkable

 Whilst not an app, a good consideration.
 The Remarkable is a paper tablet designed to help you achieve a better state of focus.
 Its main objective is to remove distractions and reduce the interruptions caused by notifications during your workday.
-While it connects and functions off-office, it provides tools for signing and managing documents, creating visual ideas, and offering a pen-like writing experience without giving you access to notifications or alerts.

 You can send emails out but won’t receive them, making it more of a creative workspace for document management.
 Many consider the Remarkable a higher-level solution for handling documents and staying focused in a distraction-free environment.